How to burn your

 however, to re-load your project file into the PhotoVidShow editor,

-do edits there and then create another image.
+do edits and then create another image.

-'Burn a previously encoded
+'Burn a previously created

-project'.
-This option is
+slideshow'.
+This option allows

-DVD-Video and Blu-ray burner tool.
+the DVD-Video and Blu-ray burner tool.
+This

 This option is similar to the above except it burns it directly in